UA-Carpentries-Workshops/2018-10-27-Tucson-Resources/shell/shell.md

 > ```$ ls -la ```

-In this case we are using BaSh (Born Again Shell), but there are lots of differnet shells.
+In this case we are using BaSh (Born Again Shell), but there are lots of different shells.
 BaSh is very common on UNIX and Linux operating systems.

 ## The three shells used in this workshop